 3. Pasture-raising pork is the right thing to do.

 Pigs are highly intelligent animals with a broad emotional range.
 They have an innate desire to roam, root, explore, socialize, exercise, and play.
 Keeping them in confinement doesn't allow them to express any of these desires and is downright cruel.

-The wise philosopher-bunny, Thumper the Rabbit, once said, "If you can't say something nice, don't say nothin' at all."
+The wise philosopher-bunny, Thumper the Rabbit (or was it his Dad?) once said, "If you can't say something nice, don't say nothin' at all."
 Here at Hungry Hollow we follow Thumper's rule and try really hard to only say nice things, even when there are so many not-nice things we could say about the ways other farmers raise their animals.
 But we also extend and broaden this moral imperative to something like:

 "If you can't raise animals nice, don't raise animals at all."

 With this philosophy in mind, our pigs spend their entire lives outside on lightly-treed pastures and rotate to fresh pasture every few days.
 The trees provide shade, fruits, and a varied environment for them to explore.
 They also have access to mobile shelters where they can snuggle up and stay warm on the cooler nights.

 So what do you think?
 Does Thumper's moral logic apply to raising pigs?
 And would you rather eat pork from pigs raised in fields, or factories?